Climb up to the Moor: the book

 Recommended retail price £20; Published by Beech House Publications; ISBN 978-0-9569842-0-3.

-- contact or visit Beech House for a signed copy, and see an exhibition of the originals and a new set of giclée prints based on the illustrations
+- There are a few left… contact or visit Beech House for a signed copy, and see some of the originals and the giclée prints based on the illustrations.

 From the AUTHOR’S PREFACE:

 I have been walking and exploring the moors for some years, drawing, painting and taking notes.
 What began as a book to follow on from my other two books, 'Step into the Meadow' and 'Come down to the Wood', has grown into a much bigger vision.
 The climate change debate is high on the agenda now.

 The more time I spent up on the moorland with the calls of curlew and lapwing, the more I rediscovered my true relationship with the changing of the seasons, the turning of the earth, and the more passionate I became about caring for our precious jewel of a planet.

 I feel strongly that if only we could regain total consciousness of our connection to the earth, physically, psychologically and spiritually, we would want to act in harmony with the natural world instead of merely plundering it as a commodity.
 We would thus shift our attitudes from our own desires to the earth’s needs, helping us to act more creatively and live more compassionately, recognising our place as an integral part of an interdependent body.